-All seminars will take place from 13:00 to 14.00 in the Williamson Building G.03 lecture theatre.
+All seminars will take place from 13:00 to 14.00, with coffee and tea at 12:30 in the lobby outside the upstairs entrance G.03 on the first floor of the Williamson Building.
 These seminars are open to all and are a good opportunity to meet your fellow students and staff.

 For details of previous seminars please see our seminar archive.